RV Travel Tips - Go Further

-Here are a few simple strategies that will keep you chugging happily down the road with your gear stowed safely and your gas tank sipping fuel.
+Here are a few simple strategies that will keep you chugging happily down the road with your gear stowed safely and your engine frugally sipping the fuel.

 Everything that you carry on board has a weight factor.
 Make careful selections when getting the RV ready to go.

-As you pack items into your recreational vehicle keep the weight as low and evenly distributed as possible.
+As you pack items into your recreational vehicle keep the weight as low to the ground and evenly distributed as possible.

 Nix as many weighty things from your cargo as possible.
 It'll reduce fuel costs and make the RV easier to handle on the road.

 - Water tanks - If your camping facility offers potable water,

 fill up the tanks when you get there instead of driving the distance